opensandiego/sd-playgrounds-parks/README.md

 ### <a name="section_pitch"></a>Pitch

-Develop an app that a young mother could open on her phone and see the location of a city park close to her for her and her children to go to.
+Develop an app that a young mother could open on her smartphone and see the location of a city park close to her for her and her children to go to.

 ### <a name="section_goal"></a>Goal